Tools4everBV/HelloID-Conn-Prov-Target-ChipSoft-HiX-readme/README.md

 # HelloID-Conn-Prov-Target-ChipSoft-HiX

 > [!WARNING]
-> This connector has been tested on a ChipSoft-HiX environment in combination with HelloID.
+> This connector has been tested on a ChipSoft-HiX environment version 6.3 in combination with HelloID.
 Although it can be implemented, implementations differ per organisation.
 Also various fixes will be implemented by the supplier in the near future.
 Therefore, changes will have to be made accordingly.

 > [!WARNING]
 > At this point, the security configuration for ChipSoft-HiX is not clear.
 The API connection itself has no security settings apart from an EV certificate that appears to be a server certificate only.
 This will need to be addressed before implementing this connector